Orthopedic Surgeon

 Ensure Your Home is “Surgery Safe”:

-Pre-Operative Visit (approximately 2-3 weeks before surgery): At this visit, we will review the surgery, the medical clearance, sign the surgical consent, and review any questions you have before surgery.
+Pre-Operative Visit (approximately 2-3 weeks before surgery): At this visit, we will review the details of the surgery, discuss post op medications, review medical clearance, sign the surgical consent, and answer any questions you have before surgery.

 If there are any changes to your health prior to surgery, please contact us immediately.
 Our desire is for you to have a safe and successful joint replacement!